-- (1) English Language Arts 30-1 (grade of at least 60%) - (2) Subject from Group A or C - (3) Subject from Group A or B - (4) Subject from Group C (Biology 30 recommended)

-(5) Subject from Group A, C, or Physical Education 30 (5-credit) or approved 35-level equivalent (5 credit), including Exercise Science 35, Sports Medicine 35. or Sport Performance 35.
+- (1) English Language Arts 30-1 (grade of at least 60%) - (2) Subject from Group A or C - (3) Subject from Group A or B - (4) Subject from Group C (Biology 30 recommended) - (5) Subject from Group A, C, or Physical Education 30 (5-credit) or approved 35-level equivalent (5 credit), including Exercise Science 35, Sports Medicine 35, or Sport Performance 35.

-- (1) Only one Language other than English is accepted for admission - (2) Prospective students should consult the Undergraduate Programs Office for the latest list of approved equivalent courses. - (3) Students who present a grade in English Language Arts 30-1 (or equivalent) that is below 60%, but possess a competitive average overall, may be admitted on probation.
-In order to clear this probation they must complete ★6 of 100-level English and achieve a combined average of C on those courses. - (4) Transfer applicants who have completed less than ★24 transferable will be considered High School Applicants.
+- Mathematics 30-2 is acceptable for admission as a Group C subject, however only one of Pure Mathematics 30, Mathematics 30-1 and Mathematics 30-2 may be used for admission purposes. - (2) Only one Language other than English is accepted for admission. - (3) Prospective students should consult the Undergraduate Programs Office for the latest list of approved equivalent courses. - (4) Students who present a grade in English Language Arts 30-1 (or equivalent) that is below 60%, but possess a competitive average overall, may be admitted on probation.
+In order to clear this probation they must complete ★6 of 100-level English and achieve a combined average of C on those courses. - (5) Transfer applicants who have completed less than ★24 transferable will be considered High School Applicants.
 If a student in this circumstance has a GPA below 2.0 on their postsecondary coursework they would be admitted on probation.
 In order to clear this probation they must complete a minimum of ★18 and achieve a minimum GPA of 2.0 over the next Fall/Winter Terms (September April).

-To be considered for admission as a transfer applicant, applicants must present a minimum AGPA of 2.0 or equivalent based on a minimum of ± 24 of transferable credits.
+To be considered for admission as a transfer applicant, applicants must present a minimum AGPA of 2.0 or equivalent based on a minimum of \star 24 of transferable credits.
 Possession of this minimum AGPA does not guarantee admission to the program.
 Applicants must also possess all High School admission requirements, or equivalent.